ts4z/barge-rulebook/src/short-deck-texas-holdem.md

 ## Notes

-This game is also called Six-Plus Texas Holdem.
+This game is also called Six-Plus Texas Holdem, or Manila.

 It was played with no-limit betting at BARGE 2019.